tyybbi/RekBong/README.md

       is shown
     - Hide date and time from the plates
     - Quick Add Mode
-- Option to export database to SD card
+- Option to export database to SD card (needs WRITE_EXTERNAL_STORAGE permission)
     - The database file is saved as "Plates.db" in the Downloads folder
-- Option to import database from SD card
+- Option to import database from SD card (needs READ_EXTERNAL_STORAGE permission)
     - The database file to be imported must be named "Plates.db" and reside in the Downloads folder
 - Option to delete database contents
 - About dialog that shows percent of spotted plates, total spotting time, and some info about app